Identification in discrete choice models with imperfect information: Empirical application

 \subsection{Setting and model specification}

-The spatial model of voting is a dominant framework in political economy to explain individual preferences for parties and, in turn, how such preferences shape the policies implemented by democratic societies (see Section \MYref{introduction} for references).\footnote{See \hyperlink{Merlo_review}{Merlo (2006)} and \hyperlink{Weingast}{Weingast and Wittman (2006)} for some reviews and alternative models of voting.
-See \hyperlink{Tabellini}{Persson and Tabellini (2000)} for models on how parties strategically position themselves in the policy space and voters choose among them.
-This framework is augmented in \hyperlink{Tabellini2}{Mat\u{e}jka and Tabellini (2019)} with rational inattention.} This model posits that an agent has a most preferred policy (also called ``bliss point'') and casts her vote in favour of the party whose position is closest to her ideal (i.e., she votes ``ideologically'').
-In empirical analysis, it is typically implemented by estimating a classical parametric discrete choice model with perfect information (see Section \MYref{introduction} for references).
-That is, it is assumed that each DM $i$ processes the complete information structure and votes for party $y\in \mathcal{Y}$ maximising her utility,
+The spatial model of voting is a dominant framework in political economy to explain individual preferences for parties and, in turn, how such preferences shape the policies implemented by democratic societies (\hyperlink{Downs}{Downs, 1957}; \hyperlink{Black}{Black, 1958}).
+This model posits that an agent has a most preferred policy (also called ``bliss point'') and casts their vote in favour of the party whose position is closest to their ideal (i.e., she votes ``ideologically'').
+In empirical analysis, it is typically implemented by estimating a classical parametric discrete choice model with perfect information.
+That is, it is assumed that each DM $i$ processes the complete information structure and votes for party $y\in \mathcal{Y}$ maximising their utility,

-where $Z_{iy}\equiv |Z_{i}-Z_{y}|$ is an $M\times 1$ vector observed by the researcher, representing the distance between DM $i$'s opinion ($Z_i$) and party $y$'s opinion ($Z_y$) on $M$ issues, as measured in some common $M$-dimensional ideological metric space. $W_i$ is a $J\times 1$ vector of individual-specific covariates observed by the researcher, such as gender, occupation, and socio-economic status. $X_i\equiv (Z_{iy}\text{ }\forall y \in \mathcal{Y}, W_i)$ collects the ideological distances and the individual-specific covariates. $\omega_{iy}$ is a scalar capturing the tastes of DM $i$ for each party/candidate that are unknown to the researcher, whose distribution belongs to a parametric family, thereby outlining a (Multinomial) Logit model, Probit model, Nested Logit model, etc. If voters vote ideologically, then $\beta$ is expected to be negative so that DM $i$'s utility declines with increasing distance between $Z_i$ and $Z_y$.\footnote{See \hyperlink{Degan_Merlo}{Degan and Merlo (2009)} and \hyperlink{Henry}{Henry and Mourifi\'e (2013)} for a characterisation of conditions under which the hypothesis that individuals vote ideologically is falsifiable.
-See \hyperlink{Merlo_DePaula}{Merlo and De Paula (2017)} for nonparametric identification and estimation of preferences from aggregate data when individuals vote ideologically. }
+where $Z_{iy}\coloneqq|Z_{i}-Z_{y}|$ is an $M\times 1$ vector observed by the researcher, representing the distance between DM $i$'s opinion ($Z_i$) and party $y$'s opinion ($Z_y$) on $M$ issues, as measured in some common $M$-dimensional ideological metric space. $W_i$ is a vector of individual-specific covariates observed by the researcher. $X_i\coloneqq(W_i, Z_{iy}: y \in \mathcal{Y})$ collects the ideological distances and the individual-specific covariates. $V_i \coloneqq (V_{iy}: y \in \mathcal{Y})$ is a vector of tastes of DM $i$ for each party/candidate that is unknown to the researcher and independent of $X_i$, whose distribution belongs to a parametric family, thereby outlining a (Multinomial) Logit model, Probit model, Nested Logit model, etc. If voters vote ideologically, then each $\beta_y$ is expected to be negative so that DM $i$'s utility declines with increasing distance between $Z_i$ and $Z_y$. $\theta_u\coloneqq (\beta_y, \gamma_y: y \in \mathcal{Y})$ is the vector of payoff parameters.